 This is not delegation by convenience.
 It requires knowing — specifically and behaviourally — what each person brings and what they do not.

 Belbin Team Roles make this visible.
 Each of the nine roles represents a cluster of behaviours with specific strengths and specific associated weaknesses.
-Most people have two or three preferred roles where they contribute naturally, several manageable roles they can stretch into when needed, and a few least preferred roles that are best left to someone else.
+Most people have two or three preferred roles where they contribute naturally, several manageable roles they can stretch into when needed, and a few least-preferred roles best left to someone else.

 The practical question is not "what are you bad at?" but "who in the team is strong where you are weak — and do they know it?"

-Sometimes that person is the one you find most difficult to work with.
+Sometimes the person whose strength covers your weakness is the one you find most difficult to work with.
 Read Difficult People Don't Exist.
+Misunderstood Behaviour Does.

 Managing Weakness with Respect